GitFrog/GitFrog.github.io/index.md

 So we have an output value of 7, but we know the TRUE value is 3, and we have access to two variables (weight and bias) that we can tweak to get us there.
 Now we could just change the weight to 0.1, leave the bias where it is, and we're done!
 Well, that would work here with just three nodes, but very soon we are going to be dealing with hundreds of interconnected nodes, and eyeballing it like that just isn't going to work.
 So let's come up with a more mathematical way to adjust our weight and bias now, so we're in a better position moving forward.

 First we need to calcualte how far off our current value is.
 That's pretty easy, we have 7 and we want 3, so we're off by 4.
-But once again, we need to get ourselves prepared for when the complexity of our network increases, so maybe we should ramp up our complexity now so things make a little more sense.
+But once again, we need to get ourselves prepared for when the problem we are trying to answer is a little more complex than this.
+So let's add a few more input values to play with.
+Below is a list of 5 input values, along with their associated Output and Desired (True) values

-We're not going to add more nodes.....instead, let's add more inputs and see what our outputs are next to the desired values

 |Input     |Output    |Desired
 |----------|----------|----------